praveens-git-bit/PreDay_Ignite2024/getStarted.md

 2. Before Getting Started with the Lab explore all the tabs.

-    - Environment Details
+    - Lab Guide
-    - Resources
+    - Environment
     - Help

 ![Started.](GetStarted/Task4.png)